 Pro tips: The display is near one of the best hot chocolate spots in the city: Café y Chocolate on Snyder Avenue.
 If you crave more substantial bites, there are a lot of great restaurants on Passyunk Avenue, just two blocks away.

-The extravagant lights of South 13th street generally go up the Saturday after Thanksgiving and stay up through New Year’s Day.
+The extravagant lights of South 13th Street go up the Saturday after Thanksgiving and stay up through New Year’s Day.
 Tradition has it that local residents take the lights down after the Mummer’s Parade.
-During this period, the street is lit daily from 5 pm to midnight.
+During this period, the street is lit daily from 5pm to 11pm.